Immunisation certificates and records

 How do I get an immunisation status certificate?

-You will automatically receive an immunisation Child History Statement from the Australian Immunisation Register when your child is 18 months old and again at 5 years of age (after your child has received the 4-year-old vaccine), or you can request one at any time.
+You will automatically receive an Immunisation History Statement from the Australian Immunisation Register when your child is 5 years of age (after your child has received the 4-year-old vaccine), or you can request one at any time.

 You use this Child History Statement as your immunisation status certificate.

-If your child has completed all immunisations, but you have not received a statement, your statement is incomplete or you have changed address, you can contact the Australian Immunisation Register on 1800 653 809.
+If your child has completed all immunisations, but you have not received a statement, your statement is incomplete you can contact the Australian Immunisation Register on 1800 653 809.

 You can order a copy of your child's immunisation statement at any time by:

-You can also check your child’s immunisation history at any time by using:
+You can also check and print your child’s immunisation history at any time by using:

 - your Medicare online account through myGov.
 If you don’t have a myGov account, you can create one and then link it to your Medicare online account, or